harness/developer-hub/docs/service-reliability-management/monitored-service/monitored-service-metric-threshold.md

 ## Define threshold rules

-When you are adding a threshold-compatible health source such as SumoLogic to a monitored service, perform the following steps to define the threshold rules:
+When you add a threshold-compatible health source such as SumoLogic to a monitored service, perform the following workflows to define the threshold rules.

 :::info note